ajueid/CosmiXs/README.md

 ## Novelty of this Analysis

-* Inclusion of off-shell effects for $WW, ZZ, HZ, HH$ producing four fermions and covering DM masses from 5 GeV to $M_X, X=W,Z,H$.
+* Inclusion of off-shell effects for $WW, ZZ, HZ$ producing four fermions and covering DM masses from 5 GeV to $M_X, X=W,Z$.
 * Inclusion of helicity information through the LHEF (used as input for PYTHIA).
 Using the VINCIA shower plugin, which is based on the helicity-depedent Antenna shower, electroweak corrections are taken properly into account.
 * Spectra for new channels not previously calculated: $\gamma Z$ and $HZ$.
 * Running quark masses are used for the quark annihilation channels.